Celebrating 15 Million .net Registrations

 - Approximately half of the 15 million .net domains registered today are registered within the United States.

 - .net domain names are hosted in more than 200 countries worldwide.

 - Almost half (48%) of the .net domains registered in India have e-Commerce functionality on their sites.

 - A single .net domain name can be registered in as many as 350 different native languages thanks to internationalised-domain-names (IDNs).
 IDNs make the Internet more globally accessible and functional by enabling domain names in non-ASCII characters.

 - Verisign applied for three transliterations of .net in Hangul, Simplified Chinese and Devanagari last year through ICANN’s new gTLD program.

 - The percentage of the total base of .net domain names that are registered in Japan (2.51%) is almost twice that of the percentage of the total base of .com domains that are registered in Japan (1.43%).

 - DNSSEC (Domain Name System Security Extensions) adds security to the DNS.
-Compared to .com, .net has almost double the percentage of DNSSEC enabled domains today.
+Compared to .com, .net has almost doubled the percentage of DNSSEC enabled domains today.

 - Today, more than 99.9% of 6+ character .net domain names are available.